Lubbock: A Sleepy West Texas Town? Or a lot More?

 One series, “Texas Rising” by American artists Joe O’Connell and Blessing Hancock, is completely different after dark when the set of perforated stainless steel stars “rising” from the ground are lit from within by shifting colors of LED lights.

-An architectural theme unifies the campus -- most of the buildings are brick in Spanish Renaissance style with embellishments in carved stone.
+An architectural theme unifies the campus — most of the buildings are brick in the Spanish Renaissance style with embellishments in carved stone.

 You’ll find a completely different category of architecture on the edge of nearby Ransom Canyon.

 The as-yet-unfinished Steel House, 85 East Canyon View Drive, designed by the late Robert Bruno perches like a gigantic extraterrestrial insect on a ridge outside Lubbock.
 Construction on the 110-ton blackened steel edifice was abandoned when the architect died of colon cancer in 2008, and its future remains unknown.

 The Stone House